+Course code 257

+URL http://eclass.uowm.gr/courses/MECH205/

-Course code 257 URL http://eclass.uowm.gr/courses/MECH205/ Recommended Prerequisites - Course content Analysis of variance: the fixed and random effects models for one factor.
+Recommended Prerequisites -

+Course content Analysis of variance: the fixed and random effects models for one factor.
 Design of statistical experiments: factorial and fractional factorial experiments, design and statistical analysis.
 Simple and multiple linear and nonlinear regression analysis.
 Correlation.

-Expected learning outcomes and After the successful completion of the course, students will be able to: competences to be acquired: • perform statistical experiments with a single factor and interpret the results perform special types of statistical experiments with a single factor and interpret the results perform statistical experiments with more than one factors and interpret the results design fractional factorial experiments with several factors at two levels use orthogonal arrays identify the significant factor effects and interactions perform simple and multiple linear regressions perform significance tests of the regression variables calculate confidence intervals and prediction intervals in regression models Teaching methods Hours of Instruction 52 (Theory: 26, Exercises: 26)
+Expected learning outcomes and competences to be acquired: After the successful completion of the course, students will be able to: perform statistical experiments with a single factor and interpret the results

+• perform special types of statistical experiments with a single factor and interpret the results • perform statistical experiments with more than one factors and interpret the results • design fractional factorial experiments with several factors at two levels • use orthogonal arrays • identify the significant factor effects and interactions • perform simple and multiple linear regressions • perform significance tests of the regression variables • calculate confidence intervals and prediction intervals in regression models